MariuszWoszczynski/ESPhome-IZAR-meter-reader/README.md

 Measuring water consumption from a meter with IZAR interface using esphome simplicity.

-Water meter reading solution with IZAR overlay, without installing wmbusmeters.
+Water meter reading solution with IZAR interface, without installing wmbusmeters.
 All you need is ESP826 or ESP32 and CC1101 radio chip.
 I used the libraries:
 https://github.com/maciekn/izar-wmbus-esp